The cost to repair or replace a device is determined by a number of factors, such as:

 - whether this damage is covered by the warranty

-- whether or not you have insurance on your device (such as Vodafone Covered)
+- whether or not you have insurance on your device (such as Vodafone Insurance)

 What does a warranty cover?

 If your device develops any faults which aren’t a direct result of your actions, and which occur within a set time period after the date of purchase, it’ll be repaired under warranty.
-This warranty period is set by the manufacturer, and is 12 months for Apple devices and 24 months for all other manufacturers.
+This warranty period is set by the manufacturer.
+For most manufacturers, it’s 24 months.